NCIP/gdc-docs/docs/Data/File_Formats/MAF_Format.md

 ---

-### Aliquot-Level MAF Files
+### Aliquot-Level MAF Files (Data Release >17.0)

 Aliquot-level MAF files, annotated somatic mutations, are produced for each aliquot per variant caller.
 These files are then run through the Aliquot Ensemble Somatic Variant Merging and Masking workflow.
+There are a few filters that are applied at this step.
+The variants must be somatic, the variant size must be ≤ 50 bp, and it must pass the filters for the caller, except for MuSE which passes on filters for Tier 1-4 and the PON.
 From this workflow two files are produced, aggregated somatic mutation and masked somatic mutation.
-The aggregated somatic mutation file is the aggregation of all variants from the multiple variant callers for each aliquot.
-The masked somatic mutation file is the aggregation of all variants from the multiple variant callers for each aliquot, which are then passed through a filtering process.
+The aggregated somatic mutation file is the aggregation of all variants from the multiple variant callers for each aliquot with these applied filters.
+The masked somatic mutation file is the aggregation of all variants from the multiple variant callers for each aliquot, which are then passed through a second filtering process.

 #### Aliquot-Level Masked Somatic Mutation File Generation

 The process for modifying the aliquot-level MAF files into a masked somatic mutation aliquot-level MAF is as follows:

-*  The annotated somatic mutations aliquot-level MAF files, produced from the different callers, are merged into one raw merged aliquot-level MAF file and selection for the variants are made based on the following filters.
-*  Low quality variant filtering and germline masking:
+*  The annotated somatic mutations aliquot-level MAF files, produced from the different callers, are merged into one raw merged aliquot-level MAF file.
+Then selection for the variants are made based on the following low quality variant filtering and germline masking:
     1. The variant must occur within at least two of the callers.
     2. Remaining variants with __FILTER != panel_of_normals__ are __removed__.
 Note that the `FILTER != panel_of_normals` value is only relevant for the variants generated from the MuTect2 pipeline.
     3. The __non-TCGA exac allele frequency__ variants (0.001; common\_in\_exac) are __kept__.